bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ##### **Other Functions**

 We can estimate the same parameters and get the very same estimates with other functions that implement the conditional logistic regression model.
 For example, the functions `fit_clogit` or `fit_ssf` in the `amt` package.
-These are are wrapper functions for using the `survival clogit` function.
+These are wrapper functions for using the `survival clogit` function.
 We can see what the function is doing:

 ``` r